LearnSocial Media / Information

 Threats

-• !LLMs answering questions without sending traffic
+• !LLMs answering questions directly using Reddit data, starving it of click traffic

-• !Regulation on user-generated content
+• !Tightening regulation on user-generated content and data licensing

 L